joatis/control_panel/docs/specs/project/project_definition.md

 #### Summary

 The create function is invoked when a POST request is made to the project route.
 If all required parameters are valid, a record is inserted into the 'project' table/collection.
-The default value of status is 'new'.
+The default value of status is 'inactive'.

 #### Responses